-15. Requirements related to "de minimis" indirect cost rate
+13. Requirements related to "de minimis" indirect cost rate

 A recipient that is eligible under the Part 200 Uniform Requirements and other applicable law to use the "de minimis" indirect cost rate described in 2 C.F.R.
 200.414(f), and that elects to use the "de minimis" indirect cost rate, must advise OJP in writing of both its eligibility and its election, and must comply with all associated requirements in the Part 200 Uniform Requirements.
 The "de minimis" rate may be applied only to modified total direct costs (MTDC) as defined by the Part 200 Uniform Requirements.
-As such, subrecipients must advise GCC or their eligibility and election.